 Leading your first large project as a junior consultant is not an easy task!
 When I first found myself in that position (some long time ago) I was terrified.
 Too many activities, tasks, people and resources to be coordinated and managed towards a single objective/output.

-In order, though, to reach that result I should drawn resources, mindsets and approaches from a long educational process and couple them with various and diversified working experience in many fields (*including, sometimes, many experiences not related at all to IT, consulting and project management! *).
+In order, though, to reach that result I should get resources, mindsets, and approaches from a long educational process and couple them with various and diversified working experience in many fields (including, sometimes, many experiences not related at all to IT, consulting and project management!)

 Simplicity and clarity become a standard in my mindset.
-But this result came after long hours of writing and erasing data, testing, verifyings, outputs, products, and amounts in order to come up with a single sheet of paper, summarized requirements, accountability, timetable and budget.
+But this result came after long hours of writing and erasing data, testing, verifying, outputs, products, and amounts in order to come up with a single sheet of paper, summarized requirements, accountability, timetable, and budget.

 After this first project, I become in the habit (bias if you like it) to try to write about everything I wanted to achieve either at a personal or at a professional level. and this discipline came very handily later on in my career!